apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/020-installing-the-driver-on-mac-os-x.md

   3. Follow the instructions in the Installer to complete the installation process.
   4. When the installation completes, click **Close.**

-{% include startnote.html %}MapR Drill ODBC Driver files install in the following locations:{% include endnote.html %}
+MapR Drill ODBC Driver files install in the following locations:

   * `/Library/mapr/drill/ErrorMessages` – Error messages files directory
   * `/Library/mapr/drill/Setup` – Sample configuration files directory